Hear more about the 18Doors Rukin Rabbinic Fellowship from the Director, Rabbi Robyn Frisch.

 A graduate of William Smith College, she received a Master’s of Divinity from Yale University and Rabbinic Ordination from The Jewish Theological Seminary.
 A chaplain for law enforcement, Rabbi Jacobs is committed to embracing interfaith families within Jewish life.
 Rabbi Jacobs is married to Rabbi Andrew Jacobs and mother to Abigail and Jonah.
 The joy in making a difference in the lives of interfaith families has been equaled only with the pride of learning with the amazing staff and colleagues at 18Doors!

-Ordained in 2008, Rabbi Cookie Lea Olshein is in her eighth year as the Rabbi of Temple Israel of West Palm Beach, Florida.
+Ordained in 2008, and after spending four years as a Rabbi in Texas and then eight years as the Rabbi of Temple Israel of West Palm Beach, Florida, Rabbi Olshein returned to her beloved Las Vegas Jewish community in July of 2020.
 A lawyer in Las Vegas for 10+ years before entering rabbinical school, she was ordained by HUC-JIR (LA).
 Her professional passions include teaching adult education, leading congregational Jewish music, bringing awareness to social justice issues, creating interfaith opportunities for dialogue and worship and facilitating workshops on spirituality in everyday life.
 She loves learning with her 18Doors Cohort and is excited to deepen her interfaith work through learning best practices to better serve the community.

 Laura Rumpf grew up in a loving interfaith home in San Francisco, CA, and graduated from Stanford University.
 She is happy to be back in her native Bay Area post-ordination from Hebrew Union College.
 Laura currently serves as a congregational rabbi at Peninsula Temple Beth El in San Mateo, and delights in the diversity of ways her job calls her to engage her spiritual curiosity—from leading workshops on resilience for teenagers, to organizing interfaith social justice efforts.